anuket-project/anuket-specifications/doc/gov/chapters/chapter04.md

 <a name="4.2.2"></a>
 ### 4.2.2 Representation

-Any workstream Leads or Co-Leads positions can be held by any community individuals.
+Any Workstream Leads or Co-Leads positions can be held by any community individuals.

 <a name="4.2.3"></a>
 ### 4.2.3 Nomination